How to Build and Publish Your Android App on Google Play Store (2026)

 Download info-graphic PDF here: Roadmap to Build and Publish Android App

-Getting your Android app from development to millions of users requires more than just writing great code.
+Getting your Custom Android App from development to millions of users requires more than just writing great code.
 You need to master the technical requirements, security protocols, and submission processes that the Google Play Store enforces.
 This section walks you through each critical step to ensure your app not only gets approved but also stands out in a marketplace of over 2 million applications.

 Step 1: Customize Your Launcher Icon